 - Iron deposits from the blood circulation such as allergic shiners

-When concentrated, it can be used as an serum to improve skin quality, thickness, and overall skin health, while improving the blood circulation and blood supply in the area of treatment.
+When concentrated, it can be used as a serum to improve skin quality, thickness, and overall skin health, while improving the blood circulation and blood supply in the area of treatment.

 In cases where the under eye area has concurrent hollowing, I can combine the placement of PRP with the deeper placement of a hyaluronic acid filler like Restylane to add volume.
 This combination treatment has a synergistic effect as both hollowing and skin quality are treated.
 For optimal, results, PRP is performed with regularly scheduled sessions.
 The frequency of these sessions depends on the conditions being addressed such as sun damage, wrinkles, and discolorations.
 PRP application helps change.

-I routinely combine PRP with laser treatments to reduce to create maximal synergy to achieve best results.
+I routinely combine PRP with laser treatments to create maximal synergy to achieve best results.